 --- apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRoleBinding metadata: name: nat-kommander-ops-portal labels: "workspaces.kommander.mesosphere.io/rbac": "" roleRef: apiGroup: rbac.authorization.k8s.io kind: ClusterRole name: opsportal-kommander-admin subjects: - apiGroup: rbac.authorization.k8s.io kind: Group name: oidc:engineering --- apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRoleBinding metadata: name: nat-ops-portal labels: "workspaces.kommander.mesosphere.io/rbac": "" roleRef: apiGroup: rbac.authorization.k8s.io kind: ClusterRole name: opsportal-admin subjects: - apiGroup: rbac.authorization.k8s.io kind: Group name: oidc:engineering

 Types of Access Control Objects

-You can control Kubernetes role-based access control with three different object categories: Groups, Roles, and Role Bindings, as explained in more detail below.
+Kubernetes role-based access control can be controlled with three different object categories: Groups, Roles and Policies.
+These are explained in more detail below.

-You can map group and user claims made by your configured identity providers to Kommander groups by selecting Administration / Identity providers in the left sidebar in the global workspace level, and then selecting the Groups tab.
+You can map group and user claims made by your configured identity providers to Kommander groups by clicking the Groups tab under Administration / Identity providers on the global level.

 ClusterRoles are named collections of rules defining which verbs can be applied to which resources.